 Tips and Precautions:

-- To avoid sunburn, make sure you wash olive oil off of skin before going outside.
+- To avoid sunburn, make sure you wash off olive oil application before going outside.

 - Using olive oil treatments more often than recommended can exacerbate acne.

-- It will take at least a week for visible results to appear.
+- It will take at least a week for to observe improvement.

 - Regular use of olive oil in your cooking will also enhance your results.

-- Once a day, place 1 tablespoon of olive oil in your mouth, swish it around for 15 minutes without swallowing then spit it out.
-This cleanses your mouth of toxins you might otherwise ingest.
+- Oil pulling also has shown significant improvement in treating acne.
+Once a day, place 1 tablespoon of olive oil in your mouth, swish it around for 15 minutes without swallowing then spit it out.

 - Olive oil treatments are significantly more effective when combined with a healthy diet, regular exercise, and proper hygiene.

-- Do yoga and meditation to reduce stress.
+- Do yoga and meditation to reduce stress levels.